 - Identify local radio and television stations where you can find news and emergency alerts.
 Learn more here.

-- Familiarize yourself with the Delaware Emergency Management Agency’s shelter-in-place, evacuation, and sheltering information so you know what to expect.
+- Familiarize yourself with the Delaware Emergency Management Agency’s (DEMA) shelter-in-place, evacuation, and sheltering information so you know what to expect.

 - Familiarize yourself with the Delaware Division of Transportation (DelDOT) evacuation route maps.
 They are at this link.